Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 studying methods for determining psychological

-human characteristics with the aim of the most complete
+characteristics of a person with the aim of the most complete

 revealing his inner potential in all